 Unlike many of my colleagues, I discovered the US college admissions process as an educator and not as a student.
 As a French native, the process to go to university was painless back in the 90’s.
 You had to obtain your baccalaureate and you could go to pretty much any university, except maybe some elite schools where a little more than a baccalaureate was needed.
 In the UK, I discovered the process to apply to post-secondary programmes as an educator working in a state school.
 Some students went to university and they needed certain grades in their final exams (A levels) to attend this or that programme in this or that university.
 So I started feeling students’ exam-related distress and how we, as educators, had to support students through these difficult times.

 In Istanbul, I really started experiencing the US college admissions process and all its ramifications: transcripts, GPA, challenging curriculum, extra curricular activities, SAT/ACT, recommendation letters, key dates and so forth.
 I have always admired our students trying to do two things at the same time: continue and finish their High School education and apply to colleges.
 For most students, doing both is very hard as the admissions process is usually quite time-consuming.
 At times, I wonder what is the main focus for some students: finishing strong or getting into college.
 So we support our students going through this absurd dichotomy: students can be so focussed on the admission process that, at times, their studies may be put on the back burner for a while.
-But, at the same time, student need good grades to be accepted into college.
+But, at the same time, students need good grades to be accepted into college.
 Exposing young adults to so much contradiction and so much stress is indeed puzzling.

 Back in 2016, our college counsellor talked to me about a report released by the Harvard Graduate School of Education called Turning the Tide.
 The report pointed out that colleges could change their admissions process by focussing on applicants’ meaningful community service and on reducing test-related stress.
 This report was endorsed by 50 colleges including MIT, Yale, Harvard of course and others.
 We felt that it was a step in the right direction and the beginning of something new.